1. Early Case Review

 What’s the difference between a misdemeanor and a felony in Arizona?

-What happens at the first court date (initial appearance/arraignment)?
+What happens at the first court date?

 Do I have to talk to police or the prosecutor?